 1. Pursuant to Article 11 of the Articles of Association, the following membership categories are established:

 (a) Full Membership.
-An applicant for Full Membership must be a citizen or resident of the United States, its possessions, or the Commonwealth of Puerto Rico, and the holder of an unexpired Amateur Radio operator's license issued by the United States
+An applicant for Full Membership must be a citizen or resident of the United States, its possessions, or the Commonwealth of Puerto Rico, and the holder of an unexpired Amateur Radio operator's license issued by the United States.

 (b) International Membership.
 Any person who is the holder of an unexpired Amateur Radio operator's license or its equivalent issued by any administration, who is not eligible for Full Membership by virtue of his place of residence, is eligible for International Membership.